 Rain exclusion shelters are used to simulate 100-day drought periods in higher rainfall regions.
-Under the rain exclusion shelters we measured the amount of water needed to maintain 50% green cover, rate turfgrass quality as well as evaluate recovery from drought when irrigation is resumed.
+Under the rain exclusion shelters we measured the amount of water needed to maintain 65% green cover (changed from 50% in 2017), rate turfgrass quality as well as evaluate recovery from drought when irrigation is resumed.